TomRosenbloom/civi-ext-jobads/docs/How to build an extension.md

 ## Updating the entity

-At this point it's likely you might want to make some additions or changes to the structure of your entity.
+At this point it's likely you might want to make some changes or additions to the structure of your entity.

-If we are creating a new entity, we've just followed the first iteration of a cycle:
+To do that, just repeat the steps outlined above.
+What we've done in *creating* the entity is follow the first iteration of a cycle, which is repeated for any future changes:

 1) update entity schema
-2) generate boilerplate (and upgrader)
+2) generate boilerplate
+3) [generate upgrader - this is only done once, when the entity is first created]
 4) (re-)install the extension
+5) flush caches with `cv flush`

-This cycle will be repeated for any subsequent changes to the entity schema. [actually only the first two - just those followed by cv flush will do it]
+This cycle will be repeated for any subsequent changes to the entity schema.

+Note that you need to re-install the extension to apply changes to the entity that require an sql update.
+For most other extension changes it is only necessary to flush the caches.
+More on this below.